 What are an adaptive problem and a flexible work model?

 You create a completely innovative virtual reality platform.
 After six months, markets and users change.
 Users change, and new competitors emerge.
 Technologies evolve.
 This problem needs to be solved.
 The only way is to act according to your abilities, intuition, competence, and skills.
-You subsequently change your product, research customers simultaneously, change your technology.
+You subsequently change your product, your technology, while simultaneously, research customers.
 You adapt to change.
 The popular term for a flexible working model is Agile.

 Scrum requires regular inspections

-Scrum requires regular inspections of work and results.
+Scrum requires regular work quality and results inspections.
 Inspection is performed daily and weekly, for example, which helps the team quickly identify obstacles and synchronize their efforts to overcome them.
 An adaptation then follows the inspection.
 This adaptability to changing requirements is key to achieving higher value.

-Scrum is created with roles, events, artifacts, and rules with the mission of delivering the most value to the end-user in the events presented.
-The purpose of time-limited “iteration” at Scrum is to provide value in the form of a potentially “increasing” product that can be delivered.
+Scrum is created with roles, events, artifacts, and rules with the mission of delivering the most value to the end-user in the present events.
+The purpose of time-limited iteration at Scrum is to provide value in the form of a potentially incrementing product that can be delivered.
 This term is known as “potentially releasable product increment”.

 The success of an iteration is measured by the amount of value provided.
-The iteration is considered successful if a lot of value is provided.
+The more value, the more success.

 For beginners, terminology in Scrum is often incomprehensible and confusing.
 But one day, newcomers realize that ideas are not as scary as they sound.